 If you have ever tried vatrushki, you know how fluffy and delicious they are.
 These individual open-faced Russian buns filled with farmer’s cheese and seasonal berries are one of my all-time favorite tea time treats.

 With Thanksgiving quickly approaching, I was looking for something unusual, comforting and yet healthyish and easy to make, so my choice fell on these babies.
+As much as I love sweet potato cinnamon rolls, chocolate fudge and Lebkuchen, this year I was craving vatrushkas.

 Make sure to check other Thanksgiving menu ideas like best vegan appetizers, soups, salads, main dishes, sides and desserts, as well as 50 best vegan Christmas recipes.

 Not only these vatrushka buns are delicious, pretty looking and perfect for your Thanksgiving table but they are also healthy and easy.
 Hard to believe but it’s true.
-Additionally, you can use up the rest of your cranberry sauce on top of your vatrushka buns!
-No reason not to make these little buddies this Thanksgiving!

 I have no doubts that your kids will love vatrushka buns and will beg you to bake more.
 Serve them for breakfast or as a dessert or a tea-time sweet treat.